 Popular for off-road vehicles, giving a higher ground clearance allows for more off-road ability.
-Again, make sure you’re legal by talking to an expert before changing suspension.
+Again, make sure you’re legal by talking to an expert before changing the suspension.
 Lift kits are available but do some research as they can be expensive.

-Most modern cars come with excellent, high quality infotainment systems.
+Most modern cars come with excellent, high-quality infotainment systems.
 They have Apple CarPlay, Android Auto and multiple premium speakers that deliver quality audio.
 If your car doesn’t have this kind of system, you can easily get an upgrade.

-Even adding a pair of speakers and a simple head unit (the ‘radio’ part that fits into your center console) will make a huge difference.
+Even adding a pair of speakers and a simple head unit (the ‘radio’ part that fits into your centre console) will make a huge difference.
 Almost all versions come with Bluetooth so you’ll be able to connect a smartphone.
 It can really make your work commute more enjoyable.

 Did you know that higher octane fuel offers significantly improved fuel economy and a cleaner burn?
 ‘Cleaner’ meaning that when it ignites in your engine, less is needed to give the same ‘bang’ as regular unleaded – 91 octane.
-Some higher quality fuels like BP Ultimate also contain additives that help clean a car’s fuel system.
+Some higher-quality fuels like BP Ultimate also contain additives that help clean a car’s fuel system.